 There are affiliate links in this post for your convenience.
 Please read my full disclosure policy.

 Some of you have wondered where I get my printable coupons.
-Here are the main coupon sites that I use: Coupons.com, Smart Source, Red Plum, Ibotta, Fetch Rewards (use code GEOEG at sign-up for $2.00 in points!), Checkout 51 and Saving Star.
+Here are the main coupon sites that I use: Coupons.com, Smart Source, Red Plum, Ibotta, Fetch Rewards (use code GEOEG at sign-up for $2.00 in points!) and Checkout 51.
 Manufacturer websites and Facebook pages are another great source.

 I recently sent out a survey to my email subscribers (you can take the survey here) asking them for input on how I can make Thrifty Frugal Mom more helpful and useful.
 The responses I got were super insightful and helpful and one of the things that several people mentioned was that they really wish that I would bring back my weekly What I Spent & Saved posts.